anhaidgroup/sparkly/doc/install-java-jcc-pylucene.md

 tar -xvf pylucene-9.4.1-src.tar.gz
 ```

 This will produce a folder called 'pylucene-9.4.1'.
-This is the main Pylucene directory.
+This is the main PyLucene directory.
 You should switch to it by running the following command:

 ```
 cd pylucene-9.4.1